atsesiksun/SSIS/README.md

 This package contain a loop that counts from 1 to 10.

 1. Created a variable i to hold the counter.
-Set InitExpression @i = 1, EvalExpression @i < 10, AssignExpression @i + 1 in For Loop Containers.
+Set InitExpression @i=1, EvalExpression @i<10, AssignExpression @i+1 in For Loop Containers.